sambacha/fontParts/documentation/source/objects/valuetypes.rst

 Angle
 -----

 XXX define the angle specifications here.
-Direction, degrees, etc.
+Direction, degrees, etc. This will always be a float.

 .. _type-identifier: